ahmet1hekim/MiniCCompiler/README.md

 # MiniCCompiler
-A mini C compiler for compiler design at Istanbul Medeniyet Uni
+A mini C compiler for compiler design lecture at Istanbul Medeniyet Uni